drush-ops/drush/README.txt

 command to your shell.
 Once configured, completion works for site aliases, command names, shell aliases, global  options, and command-specific options.

+6. Also Optional.
+See examples/example.bashrc for instructions on how to add some very useful shell aliases that provides even tighter integration between drush and bash.

 ADDITIONAL CONFIGURATIONS FOR MAMP:
 -----------------------------------